PMOM1470/Pmom-store/README.md

-# PMOM Store

-PMOM Store is a simple and user-friendly e-commerce platform inspired by Jumia and Temu.
+PMOM Store is a modern e-commerce platform built for Nigerian customers, inspired by Jumia and Temu.

 ## Features
 - Product listing with scrolling products